nickolashkraus/nickolaskraus-io/site/content/posts/job-offer-from-longest-common-subsequence.md

 And they are not wrong.
 I had access to chat-based LLMs for the assessment, albeit weaker ones[^2].
 The presumed goal of allowing a candidate to use an LLM during a coding interview is to remove the unfair advantage they provide.
-Instead of going on faith that a candidate will not use AI when politely asked, all candidates are given access to AI.
+Instead of going on faith that a candidate will not use AI when asked politely, all candidates are given access to AI.
 This is where my thesis, namely, knowing stuff is still important in the age of AI, garners some supporting evidence.